 An ETF is better if you are an active trader or simply like to use more advanced strategies in your purchases.
 Since ETFs are bought and sold on exchanges, such as stocks, you can buy them with limited orders, stop-loss orders, or even with a margin.
-You can't use those types of strategies with mutual funds.
+You can't use those types of strategies with mutual funds or Gold backed IRA companies.
 Choosing between index funds and ETFs is a matter of selecting the right tool for the job.
 ETFs can offer lower spending ratios and greater flexibility, while index funds simplify many of the trading decisions an investor must make.

 ETFs are traded like stocks and are primarily passive investments that seek to replicate the performance of a particular index (although actively managed ETFs are also available).
 You can choose to use an index investment fund as the main holding company and add ETFs that invest in sectors such as satellite shares to add diversity.
 Both ETFs and index funds can be very cheap to own from an expense ratio perspective.
 You can easily find funds that cost less than 0.05% of your investment per year.

 In some cases, you can start investing in index funds with a lower minimum than your equivalent ETF.
 If you invest in a taxable brokerage account, you may be able to achieve a little more tax efficiency with an ETF than with an index fund.
 If you only have a small amount to invest, consider an ETF with a share price you can afford or an index fund that doesn't have a minimum investment amount.
 You can invest in an ETF by buying just one share, which used to be the easiest way to start investing with very little capital.

-Index funds and ETFs are passively managed, meaning that the fund's investments are based on an index, such as the S%26P 500.
+Index funds and ETFs are passively managed, meaning that the fund's investments are based on an index, such as the S&P 500.
 Despite their differences, index funds and ETFs have much in common, such as diversification, low investment costs and strong long-term returns.
 Both ETFs and index funds bundle many individual investments, such as stocks or bonds, into a single investment, and have become a popular option for investors for several common reasons.
 The ETF administrator will collect dividends from companies throughout the quarter and then distribute them to ETF holders after accounting for any fees.